SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 Use ``func`` to declare a function.
-Call a function by following its name with a parenthesized list of arguments.
+Call a function by following its name with a list of arguments in parentheses.
 Use ``->`` to separate the parameter names and types from the function's return type.